caporaso-lab/genome-sampler/docs/tutorial.md

 [q2-alignment](https://docs.qiime2.org/2020.2/plugins/available/alignment/)
 and
 [q2-phylogeny](https://docs.qiime2.org/2020.2/plugins/available/phylogeny/)
-plugins.
+plugins (which are not installed by default with genome-sampler).
 If you'd like, you can use these for the next steps of your analyses.
 These would take the `sequences.qza` file as input, so you could just postpone the export step that you ran above.
 For example, you could align and build a tree as follows.
 Note however that usually you would